MadibaGroup/2024-zkFBA/K Drafts/FinteQC.md

 **Volume Plateau and Cliff Proofs:**

-The protocol proves that the clearing volume $V_{max}$ is the global maximum of the executable volume (the minimum of supply and demand at each tick).Mutual Exclusivity: The system proves that the cleared volume $Min(X)$ at any price tick is exactly equal to either the supply or the demand using the constraint:
+The protocol proves that the clearing volume $V_{max}$ is the global maximum of the executable volume (the minimum of supply and demand at each tick).

+Mutual Exclusivity: The system proves that the cleared volume $Min(X)$ at any price tick is exactly equal to either the supply or the demand using the constraint:

 $V_{Plateau}(X)=(Acc_{A}(X)-Min(X))\cdot(Acc_{B}(X)-Min(X))=0$.

-**Plateau Isolation:** To lock the interval $[c, d]$ where the maximum volume occurs, the prover uses Cliff vanishing equations.
+Plateau Isolation: To lock the interval $[c, d]$ where the maximum volume occurs, the prover uses Cliff vanishing equations.
 These prove that at $c-1$ and $d+1$, the volume is strictly less than $V_{max}$ by at least 1 unit, using bit-decomposition and slack variables to verify the inequality in zero-knowledge.

 **The Valley Proof and Tie-Breaking**